 - Senior capstone experience requires a problem-based approach to technology integration by focusing on real-life problems faced by an organization.
 The goal of each student team is to meet with real-world clients, gather data and analyze the problem, understand the organizational and social contexts in which that technology functions, and then propose potential solutions with prototypes/applications, if applicable.
 Because the capstone course is a writing intensive course within the curriculum, documentation is a very important deliverable for all projects.
 Our students have successfully worked with numerous local and national organizations exploring a variety of areas including security, web design, application development, RFID, encryption, portal design, network and storage solutions, and business process analysis and design.

-Our campus has an IST Scholars Program that provides corporate exposure to our students.
-The program consists of professionals from the Worthington Scranton IST Advisory Board and local Information Technology (IT) community who share their knowledge and experiences about different areas of Information Technology, how it is used within their corporations, has an impact on their business, or helps the local/global community.
+The IST Scholars Program consists of professionals from the Worthington Scranton IST Advisory Board and local Information Technology (IT) community who share their knowledge and experiences about different areas of Information Technology, how it is used within their corporations, has an impact on their business, or helps the local/global community.
 Presentations take place during the lunch hour or in the evening and are open to IST students, the campus, and the local community.

 - Information Sciences & Technology